Algebraic and context-free subsets of subgroups: Finite index subgroups

 \section{Finite index subgroups}

-In this section we will study how the structure of $CF(G)$ and $Alg(G)$ is related to the structure of $CF(H)$ and $Alg(H)$, where $H$ is a finite index subgroup of $G$.
-The structural results obtained are similar to the ones obtained independently by Grunschlag and Silva in \cite{[Gru99], [Sil02b]} for $Rec(G)$ and $Rat(G)$.
+In this section we will study how the structure of $\CF(G)$ and $\Alg(G)$ is related to the structure of $\CF(H)$ and $\Alg(H)$, where $H$ is a finite index subgroup of $G$.
+The structural results obtained are similar to the ones concerning $\Rat(G)$ and $\Rec(G)$ (Propositions \ref{gru-silva rational} and \ref{gru-silva recognizable}).